syrkis/miiii/paper/main.typ

 // weights $W$ in $cal(H)$ that perform well across tasks are more likely to be general. #cite(<baxter2011>, form:"prose") refers to the set of hypotheses spaces for the different tasks in a given environment of tasks as $cal(H) in HH$.
 A $W$ performing well across tasks can thus be thought of as the intersection of the hypotheses spaces across $HH$..

-In this spirit, the present paper builds on the work of #cite(<nanda2023>, form:"prose", style:"american-anthropological-association"), which trains a transformer @vaswani2017 model to perform modular addition, as seen in @nanda_task, as task denoted as $cal(T)_"nanda"$ throughout the paper.
+In this spirit, the present paper builds on the work of #cite(<nanda2023>, form:"prose", style:"american-psychological-association"), which trains a transformer @vaswani2017 model to perform modular addition, as seen in @nanda_task, as task denoted as $cal(T)_"nanda"$ throughout the paper.

 $
   (x_0 + x_1) mod p, quad forall x_0, x_1 < p, quad p = 113
 $<nanda_task>

-#figure(
-  image("figs/polar.svg", width: 120%),
-  caption: [
-    Periodic patterns in polar coordinates $(n, n mod tau)$ for numbers less than #num(12769).
-Left: numbers with remainder 0 mod 17 or 23 (see the two spirals).
-Middle: numbers with remainder 0 mod 11.
-Right: prime numbers.
-  ],
-)<nats>

 The task of this paper focuses on predicting remainders modulo all primes $q$ less than $p$, where $x$ is interpreted as $x_0 p^0 + x_1 p^1$, formally shown in @miiii_task, and is referred to as $cal(T)_("miiii")$: